Notion vs ClickUp 2026: The Definitive Comparison (Features, Pricing & Verdict)

 - ClickUp: SOC 2 Type II compliant, GDPR compliant, HIPAA compliant (Enterprise), SAML SSO (Business+), two-factor authentication, data encryption.

-ClickUp's HIPAA compliance gives it an edge for healthcare organizations.
-Both platforms offer sufficient security for most businesses.
+ClickUp's HIPAA compliance is valuable for healthcare organizations.
+Both offer strong enough security for most businesses.

 Pros and Cons